-Main Results (2): Longer-Term Outcomes.-We now evaluate the longer-term effects of the information intervention (three to five months later).
+3.1.3 Main Results (2): Longer-Term Outcomes

+We now evaluate the longer-term effects of the information intervention (three to five months later).
 Figure 4 displays the results.
 We first present the impact of the original treatment on three self-reported labor-supply outcomes: whether or not the participant's wife applied for a job outside the home since the original intervention, whether or not she interviewed for a job outside the home during this period and whether or not she is currently employed outside the home.
 Across all outcomes, we see increases stemming from the original treatment, though this difference is significant only for the first two outcomes.
-The percentage of wives who applied for a job outside the home during the time frame of interest goes up from 5.8 percent to 16.2 percent, a 180 percent increase (the p-value of a t-test of equality is 0.001).
-Regarding interviews for this type of job, the share increases from 1.1 percent to 5.8 percent (p-value = 0.006).
-Rates of employment outside the home go up from 7.4 percent to 9.4 percent (p-value = 0.235).
+The percentage of wives who applied for a job outside the home during the time frame of interest goes up from 5.8% to 16.2%, a 180% increase (the p-value of a t test of equality is 0.001).
+Regarding interviews for this type of job, the share increases from 1.1% to 5.8% (p-value=0.006).
+Rates of employment outside the home go up from 7.4% to 9.4% (p-value=0.235).

 We also examine whether the information provided might lead to changes in other behaviors related to women's rights in Saudi Arabia.
-Figure 4 shows that the share of husbands who report in a hypothetical question that they would sign their wives up for driving lessons goes up from 65.2 percent to 76.4 percent (p-value = 0.008).
-This suggests that the effects of the information intervention
+Figure 4 shows that the share of husbands who report in a hypothetical question that they would sign their wives up for driving lessons goes up from 65.2% to 76.4% (p-value=0.008).
+This suggests that the effects of the information intervention extend beyond behaviors narrowly associated with WWOH outside the home, and may act more generally with respect to norms about women's rights in Saudi Arabia.

-25We use wild cluster bootstrap standard errors because of the small number of clusters (Cameron, Gelbach, and Miller 2008).
+25We use wild cluster bootstrap standard errors because of the small number of clusters (Cameron, Gelbach and Miller 2008).
 We use permutation tests due to potentially small sample sizes.